johnsengendo/DigitalTwins_part2/README.md

 It preprocesses the data, trains multiple models with different window sizes and forecast horizons, and visualizes the results.
 Key dependencies include `TensorFlow`, `Keras`, and `Scikit-learn`.

-## Pysical Twin with Video Streaming application with Dynamic Network conditions
+## Pysical Twin with Video Streaming application with Dynamic Network conditions.

 The [topology script](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Physical_Twin/network-topology-script.py)  sets up a video streaming application using Mininet and Containernet, simulating dynamic network conditions by varying bandwidth and delay in real-time.
 The setup includes server and client containers for video streaming, with network properties changing every 120 seconds.
 The script supports automatic testing and can be controlled via command-line arguments.